 Two types of needle for lumbar puncture.
 The Quincke is a bevel-type needle, and the Whitacre is a pencil-point needle.

 Assemble all equipment.
 Then properly position the patient and identify the patient’s L4-L5 interspace.
 Now put on sterile gown, mask, and gloves.
 Next, apply povidone-iodine to the area and let it dry.
 Apply sterile drapes.
 Anesthetize the skin with 1% lidocaine by raising a skin bleb, then directing the needle toward the umbilicus, and injecting the anesthetic in a fan-shaped area around the proposed lumbar puncture site.
-Make sure to pull back on the plunger to ...
+Make sure to pull back ...